LucTort/StudentId/README.md

 3.)
 Description of any know compile/runtime errors, or bugs
 a.
 Bug: Rollback does not roll back changes to faculty or student data, but rather their creation and deletion
+b.
+Bug: Deleting all faculty then trying to delete a student causes and error

 4.)
 References used to complete the assignment
 a.
 In class resources